JeremyHudson43/JH_Portfolio/README.md

 # Jeremy's Portfolio
 Welcome to my GitHub!
-I have created various programs to both enjoy and enhance my programming skills.
+I have created various programs for fun and to enhance my programming skills.
 You can find my work organized in different folders, as explained below.

 ## Python